sophiej-s/MSThesis-I/wk5.md

 ![TSNE-60K-2](https://user-images.githubusercontent.com/20401990/155641347-f9ea91b3-9d72-4e26-9965-189b5f0a290a.png)
 ![TSNE-60KEACH](https://user-images.githubusercontent.com/20401990/155641349-361c2df7-4b03-461a-81b2-80cfc5c34bb4.png)

-The topic modeling is less clear (also) compared to examining a smaller set of only one sentiment at a time.
+The topic modeling using the learger data set is less obvious compared to examining a smaller set of only one sentiment at a time.

 ````
 # Topic0